 Following an election the majority party (with more than half of the MPs) forms a government.
 If there is no single majority party, parties negotiate to form a coalition or come to an agreement with other parties to create a majority.
 A government’s usual term of office is three years.

 A government must be able to secure the confidence of Parliament by keeping the support of more than half of MPs.
 In the 19th century governments were made on the floor of the House amid fluid alliances between factions.
 For much of the 20th century, under the first-past-the-post electoral system, each voter had a single vote for their local MP, and the party that won a majority of seats became the government.
-Following the introduction of MMP in 1996, no single party commanded a majority in the House until 2020, and governments needed coalition partners or support agreements relating to confidence and supply of public funds.
+Following the introduction of MMP in 1996, no single party commanded a majority in the House until 2020, and governments needed coalition partners or support agreements relating to confidence and the supply of public funds.
 Labour won a majority in the 2020 general election, but chose to give ministerial positions to the Green Party’s co-leaders.

 The highest elected office of Parliament is the speaker of the House of Representatives.
 This is the country’s third-ranked official position, after the governor-general and the prime minister.
 The speaker is elected by MPs at the start of each new Parliament, to chair meetings of the House, rule on matters of procedure and administer Parliament.
 Although usually a member of the governing party, the speaker must act fairly to all parties in the House, allow them time to speak in debates, and make decisions impartially.